Celebrating 30 Years of Impact: Still Advocating for Rights, Equity and Access

 The APGPD is arguably one of Australia’s most effective parliamentary friendship groups.
 Over the years, it has proven to be an important forum for Members of Parliament and Senators to come together across party lines to discuss and act on issues of both domestic and international importance with respect to sexual and reproductive health and rights.
 In 2012, the group was recognised with a Sir Ron Wilson Human Rights Award.

 One of its most notable successes was in 2006, when a group of four women Senators from four different parties co-sponsored a bill to facilitate access to RU486, the ‘abortion drug’, which was not available in Australia at the time.
-The four Senators involved where Claire Moore (Labor), Lyn Allison (Australian Democrats), Judith Troeth (Liberals) and Fiona Nash (Nationals); only Senator Nash was not a member of the APGPD.
+The four Senators involved were Claire Moore (Labor), Lyn Allison (Australian Democrats), Judith Troeth (Liberals) and Fiona Nash (Nationals); only Senator Nash was not a member of the APGPD.
 This coming together was unprecedented in 105-years of the Australian parliament, given cross-party sponsorship of legislation is very rare.
 As Marian Sawer writes, “for all the Senators involved in the RU486 Bill… it was the networking and trust created through the Parliamentary Group that paved the way for further cross-party work.”

 Comprehensive sexual and reproductive health programming should be pursued in the aid program… However, Australia places restrictions on the use of aid funds in this area…these restrictions deny women the same access to reproductive health choices, education and services we give ourselves.